pingidentity/terraform-provider-pingdirectory/docs/data-sources/recurring_task.md

 - `email_on_failure` (Set of String) The email addresses to which a message should be sent if an instance of this Recurring Task fails to complete successfully.
 If this option is used, then at least one smtp-server must be configured in the global configuration.
 - `email_on_start` (Set of String) The email addresses to which a message should be sent whenever an instance of this Recurring Task starts running.
 If this option is used, then at least one smtp-server must be configured in the global configuration.
 - `email_on_success` (Set of String) The email addresses to which a message should be sent whenever an instance of this Recurring Task completes successfully.
 If this option is used, then at least one smtp-server must be configured in the global configuration.
-- `encrypt` (Boolean) Indicates whether to encrypt the data as it is written into the backup.
+- `encrypt` (Boolean) When the `type` attribute is set to `backup`: Indicates whether to encrypt the data as it is written into the backup.
+When the `type` attribute is set to `ldif-export`: Indicates whether to encrypt the LDIF data as it exported.
 - `encryption_passphrase_file` (String) The path to a file that contains the passphrase to encrypt the contents of the support data archive.
-- `encryption_settings_definition_id` (String) The ID of an encryption settings definition to use to obtain the backup encryption key.
+- `encryption_settings_definition_id` (String) When the `type` attribute is set to `backup`: The ID of an encryption settings definition to use to obtain the backup encryption key.
+When the `type` attribute is set to `ldif-export`: The ID of an encryption settings definition to use to obtain the LDIF export encryption key.
 - `exclude_backend_id` (Set of String) The backend ID for a backend to be excluded from the export.
 - `excluded_backend_id` (Set of String) The backend IDs of any backends that should be excluded from the backup.
 All backends that support backups and are not listed will be included.
 - `extension_argument` (Set of String) The set of arguments used to customize the behavior for the Third Party Recurring Task.
 Each configuration property should be given in the form 'name=value'.